Quest for Glory: So You Want to Be a Hero: Reception

 So You Want to Be a Hero is credited as a genre-defining video game, due to its mix of adventure and roleplaying elements.

 Scorpia of Computer Gaming World stated in 1990 that the game's puzzles were easy, but still fun for an experienced player, and that excellent graphics and good use of humor and role-playing elements made the game "a definite winner".
 In 1990 the magazine named it as Adventure Game of the Year, describing it as one of the few introductory games that both beginners and veterans of adventures enjoyed.
 In 1993 Scorpia approved of the "cute hybrid's" graphics, humor, and replayability.
 In 1996, the magazine named Quest for Glory the 73rd best game ever, and 15th on the magazine's list of the most innovative computer games.

+Jim Trunzo reviewed Hero's Quest in White Wolf #19 (Feb./March, 1990), rating it a 4 out of 5 and stated that "Hero's Quest I serves as a training ground and learning experience for the sequels.
+However, that's a bonus because Hero's Quest is an excellent play in its own right."

+Jim Trunzo reviewed Quest for Glory I: So You Want to Be a Hero in White Wolf #33 (Sept./Oct., 1992), rating it a 4 out of 5 and stated that "The humor, action, and puzzles of the original game made it an immediate and enduring favorite among gamers.
+The newest version should help it reclaim a top spot once again."
+Compute! in 1993 said that Hero's Quest was "probably the most satisfying" Sierra game and that Quest for Glory was "in many ways a significant improvement", citing the Coles' rewriting of the original's text.
+The magazine praised its clay animation and stereo soundtrack, and recommended the game even to those who finished Hero's Quest, concluding that it was "a must-buy ... hard to resist".